Staining or Painting Cedar Siding

 Cedar contains naturally occurring chemical extractives that provide durability and weather-resistant characteristics.
 However, when these chemicals are dissolved by water, the result is brown streaks and staining.
 You can often rinse it away with a hose.
 Extractive bleeding is not a paint or stain failure.

 A reaction between the extractive chemicals in the wood and the iron in the nails creates staining at the nail heads.
-You can replace the iron nails with hot-dipped galvanized or stainless steel.
-And attempt to remove the stains with specialized cleaning solutions.
+You can replace the iron nails with hot-dipped galvanized or stainless steel, or attempt to remove the stains with specialized cleaning solutions.

 ProTEK Painters Exterior Services